mjknj18/School-District-Test-Score-Analysis/README.md

 5. What is the average reading test score of all the students in the district?
 6. What percentage of all students in the district have a passing math test score (70 or above)?
 7. What percentage of all students in the district have a passing reading test score (70 or above)?
-8. What is the overall percentage of students in the district passing the math and reading tests?
+8. What is the overall percentage of students in the district passing either the math and reading tests?

 ### School Summary